ScienceVikings/sciencevikings.github.io/_posts/2015-11-01-building-a-file-integrity-monitor-part1.markdown

 Last month, we posted a guide on how to make your very own [Basic File Integrity Monitor](http://sciencevikinglabs.com/building-a-basic-file-integrity-monitor/).
 In this six-part series, you'll be taking what you learned and replacing simple components with more advanced, realistic counterparts.
 This first post is all about gathering the files you'll need for monitoring.

-**Note:** If you don't already have you basic FIM set up, follow the link above before continuing.
+**Note:** If you don't already have your basic FIM set up, follow the link above before continuing.

 ## Declaring Paths and Scan types